Whistleblowing Policy: why your organisation needs one & what to include

 The charity’s reputation.

-Who is protected by a whistleblowing policy
+Who is protected by a whistleblowing policy?

 While there are legal protections for whistleblowers, it’s not as simple as raising the alarm.
 To qualify for legal protection, whistleblowers will need to meet a series of criteria, much of which needs to be outlined in a whistleblower policy.
-When might someone not be protected by whistleblower law, is perhaps an easier question to answer:
+When someone might not be protected by whistleblower law, is perhaps an easier question to answer:

 Firstly, not all people within an organisation will be protected by whistleblower protection laws.
 If an individual is a volunteer, an intelligence officer, a member of the armed forces, or - in some scenarios - self-employed, they will not be protected by whistleblower law.